-- A use case involving USBs is often best prevented through organizational training.
+A use case involving USBs is often best prevented through organizational training.
 In some cases, just the action of inserting the USB is enough to destroy an entire system on a physical level.
-Furthermore, not all malicious USBs will be simple file systems with auto-run malware on them-they can come disguised as keyboards or use lower-level attacks.
-Because of this, it is important for organizations to educate members on the dangers of unknown USB insertion, while also preparing if the attack occurs - 662 anyway.
+Furthermore, not all malicious USBs will be file systems with auto-run malware on them-they can come disguised as keyboards or use lower-level attacks.
+Because of this, it is important for organizations to educate members on the dangers of unknown USB insertion, while also preparing if the attack occurs anyway.

-663 5.3.3 Accidental VM Deletion via Maintenance Script
+5.3.3 Accidental VM Deletion via Maintenance Script

-- 664 5.3.3.1 Scenario - The following scenario was simulated to test the architecture's defense against DI events that occur on virtual machines (VMs).
+The following scenario was simulated to test the architecture's defense against DI events that occur on virtual machines (VMs).

-667 A routine maintenance script on the system causes an error.
-During a move operation in the Hyper-V

-- system, the script deletes an important VM.
-A maintenance script with an error of this type could be a - side effect of a normal system function or an error made by a member of the organization.
-The build is - 670 expected to mitigate the damage caused to VMs in such an incident. - 671 5.3.3.2 Resolution - This build provides two main layers of defense against this scenario: Backups and Integrity baselining. - The Integrity Monitoring capability provides a baseline for virtual machine activity, as a point of comparison post-deletion. - The Logging capability provides a baseline for events across the enterprise, including typical Hyper-Vactivity. - The Backups capability enables backups of entire VMs.
+A routine maintenance script on the system causes an error.
+During a move operation in the Hyper-V system, the script deletes an important VM.
+A maintenance script with an error of this type could be a side effect of a normal system function or an error made by a member of the organization.
+The build is expected to mitigate the damage caused to VMs in such an incident.

+This build provides two main layers of defense against this scenario: backups and Integrity baselining.

+The integrity monitoring capability provides a baseline for virtual machine activity, as a point of comparison post-deletion.

+The logging capability provides a baseline for events across the enterprise, including typical Hyper-V activity.

+The backups capability enables backups of entire VMs.
 In the event of a deletion, these backups can be used to restore the VMs.

-The Backups capability can also be installed on individual VMs, given proper networking, to back up thecontents of VMs if desired.
+The backups capability can also be installed on individual VMs, given proper networking, to back up the contents of VMs if desired.
 This will likely depend on the needs of the organization.

-682 5.3.4 Backdoor Creation via Email Vector
+5.3.4 Backdoor Creation via Email Vector

-- 683 5.3.4.1 Scenario - The following scenario was simulated to test the architecture's defense against malicious emailattachments. - 686 A user unknowingly opens a malicious attachment they received in an email.
-When opened, the - 687 attachment quietly fetches files from an external web server.
-It then creates several unapproved - backdoor accounts on the authentication server.
-The build is expected to mitigate the impacts of suchan incident.
+The following scenario was simulated to test the architecture's defense against malicious email attachments.

+A user unknowingly opens a malicious attachment they received in an email.
+When opened, the attachment quietly fetches files from an external web server.
+It then creates several unapproved backdoor accounts on the authentication server.
+The build is expected to mitigate the impacts of such an incident.

-- 691 The build provides several layers of defense against this use case.
-The Integrity Monitoring capability - 692 provides a baseline for Active Directory as a point of comparison against a compromised system. - 693 Furthermore, it also provides a baseline of the file system, to aid in identifying the malicious file during - 694 and after the attack has happened. - The Logging capability provides a baseline for activity across the enterprise, including the name of the account used to create the backdoors.
+The build provides several layers of defense against this use case.
+The integrity monitoring capability provides a baseline for Active Directory as a point of comparison against a compromised system.
+Furthermore, it also provides a baseline of the file system, to aid in identifying the malicious file during and after the attack has happened.

+The logging capability provides a baseline for activity across the enterprise, including the name of the account used to create the backdoors.

-Lastly, the Blacklisting capability is used to prevent web requests to the malicious web server.
+Lastly, the denylisting capability is used to prevent web requests to the malicious web server.
 This capability is informed by capabilities in the Respond Category of the Cybersecurity Framework.

-Note that for this scenario, prevention of the downloads before an attack happens requires two ways: through threat-sharing services and through self-information as part of the Respond Category of the Cybersecurity Framework.
+Note that for this scenario, prevention of the downloads before an attack happens requires organizations to know what web servers are "known bad."
+Organizations can acquire this knowledge in two ways: through threat-sharing services and through self-information as part of the Respond Category of the Cybersecurity Framework.
 The former refers to services that collect the names of malicious domains and share them with customers.
-The latter refers to the addition of known-bad websites to the blacklist after they are detected as malicious through the organization's own logs and analytics during or
+The latter refers to the addition of known-bad websites to the denylist after they are detected as malicious through the organization's own logs and analytics during or after an event.
+This build allows protecting against attacks given this knowledge, but the knowledge must be gained in some way first.